301 vs 302 Decision Trees for Technical Site Migrations

 Rollback Triggers

 Browser and CDN cache TTLs dictate rollback feasibility.
-301 responses cache aggressively (days to months), while 302s cache temporarily (minutes to hours).
+301 responses cache aggressively (days to months in browsers), while 302s cache only briefly.
+Plan rollback around these numeric thresholds:

 FAQ

 Does Google treat 302 redirects as 301s after a certain period?
 Google may eventually interpret a persistent 302 as permanent, but this is heuristic and unreliable.
-Relying on this behavior risks index fragmentation.
-Explicitly use 301 for permanent moves to guarantee predictable equity transfer and canonicalization.
+Relying on it risks index fragmentation and delayed consolidation.
+Use 301 explicitly for permanent moves to guarantee predictable equity transfer and canonicalisation.

 Should 301 redirects be implemented at the DNS, CDN, or web server level?
-DNS cannot issue HTTP redirects; it only resolves IPs.
-Implement 301s at the CDN edge (e.g., Cloudflare Page Rules, AWS CloudFront Functions) for lowest latency, or at the web server (Nginx/Apache) if CDN routing is unavailable.
+DNS cannot issue HTTP redirects — it only resolves IPs.
+Implement 301s at the CDN edge (Cloudflare Redirect Rules, CloudFront Functions) for lowest latency, or at the web server (Nginx/Apache) if CDN routing is unavailable.
 Avoid application-layer redirects to prevent unnecessary origin processing.

 What is the maximum safe number of redirects per URL path?
 Zero chains.
-Every request should resolve in a single hop (301/302 → 200).
-Browsers and crawlers typically cap at 5-10 hops, but any chain degrades Core Web Vitals (LCP, TTFB), wastes crawl budget, and increases the risk of timeout errors during traffic spikes.
+Every request should resolve in a single hop.
+Browsers typically follow up to 20 hops before aborting, but any chain degrades Core Web Vitals (LCP, TTFB), wastes crawl budget, and increases timeout risk during traffic spikes.

 Explore Sub-topics